Welcome

 Formalities and Presentation

-Use official templates where prescribed (e.g., standard forms for freezing injunctions).
+Use official templates where prescribed (e.g., standard forms for freezing or search orders in PD 25A).
 Otherwise, follow standard headings and structure set out above.
 Always insert the legal or procedural basis for each relief requested.
 Orders should never be ambiguous or incomplete.

 Exam Warning